Liran7Dagan/Machine-Learning-Computer-Vision-Project/README.md

-The Project Notebook:
+The Project Notebook: alphabeit_detection.ipynb

-The Dataset:
+The Dataset: notMNIST.zip